JimalShafi/SyriaTelCustomerChurn/README.md

 ## Model Conclusion

-In conclusion, the Gradient Boosting Classifier provides a strong predictive model for SyriaTel’s churn prediction needs.
-With an expected value of $0.52 per customer per month, this model, when coupled with an appropriate retention strategy, offers a significant opportunity for cost savings and revenue generation.
+In conclusion, while the Gradient Boosting Classifier provides a robust predictive model for SyriaTel’s churn prediction needs, the cost-benefit analysis reveals that the current strategy would result in a financial loss of $1.39 per customer per month.
+This negative expected value highlights a potential misalignment between the model's predictions and the customer retention strategy.
+While retaining customers who are falsely predicted to leave may not be inherently problematic, the overall financial impact indicates that adjustments are necessary.

+To capitalize on the model's predictive strengths, it may be beneficial to revisit the retention strategy or refine the cost-benefit model to ensure it accurately reflects the business's objectives.
+With these adjustments, the model could contribute positively to the company’s long-term financial success.

 # Future Work